Do Products Like Spectro Gel Really Cure Acne?

 Lotion or Pads?

-The advantage of Spectro products is that you can choose the strength of benzoyl peroxide you put on your skin.
+The advantage of Spectro products is that you can choose the strength of benzoyl peroxide4 you put on your skin.
 Doctors usually prescribe 5% or 10% benzoyl peroxide products.
 Many users find them to be simply too strong.
 Benzoyl peroxide at these concentrations often causes redness, irritation, itching, and sensitivity to the sun, and the hydrogen peroxide released by the product can bleach both clothes and hair.

 For people who have sensitive skin, Spectro offers a 2.5% lotion.
-Light on the skin, this concentration of benzoyl peroxide is usually tolerable.
+Light on the skin, this concentration of benzoyl peroxide5 is usually tolerable.
 And because it does not cause side effects, people stick to their treatment programs so acne does not come back.

 For people who know they can tolerate benzoyl peroxide, Spectro offers a stronger lotion that gets rid of acne bacteria fast.
 And for people who aren’t sure, Spectro offers benzoyl peroxide pads you can use as gently as you like.